LINWEN607/congregate/README.md

 #### Configuring

-Before you start make sure to have a source and destination instance available and accessible from Congregate.
+Before you start make sure to have a source and destination instance(s) available and accessible from Congregate.
+To do this run a `curl -k <source-hostname>` and `curl -k <destination-hostname>` to make sure they are routable.
+You can leave off -k if SSL certs are configured correctly.

-**N.B.** Congregate is currently only configurable to migrate from GitLab -> GitLab (either SaaS or self-managed).
-Migrating from and to other external instances (BitBucket, GitHub, etc.) is currently not supported.

 Using the `root` user account create a Personal Access Token or PAT (preferably create a separate user with Admin privileges) on both instances.
-From the user profile's *Settings -> Access Tokens* enter a name and check `api` from *Scopes*.
-This may change once more granular rights are introduced for PATs as described [here](https://gitlab.com/groups/gitlab-org/-/epics/637).
+In Gitlab, from the user profile's *Settings -> Access Tokens* enter a name and check `api` from *Scopes*. *Note: This may change once more granular rights are introduced for PATs as described [here](https://gitlab.com/groups/gitlab-org/-/epics/637).*
 Make sure to safely store the tokens before configuring.

+> if you are configuring `data/congregate.conf` without using `congregate configure` make sure to base64 encode the tokens by using the `congregate obfuscate` utility.
+It will prompt you to paste the token in and spit out the encoded token.

 As part of project migrations Congregate extends the Project export/import API by migrating registries (docker images).
 Make sure to enable the **Container Registry** on both instances as you will need the hostnames during configuration.